gesellix/docker-haproxy-network/README.md

 stopping and starting a container.
 Obviously, this applies not only to Docker containers, but to every environment where servers are dynamically changed.

-The new HAProxy release allows you to configure a simple dnsmasq nameserver, which effectively will be asked for an ip address when an old ip address can't be connected to anymore.
+The new HAProxy release allows you to configure a dns nameserver, which effectively will be asked for an ip address when an old ip address can't be connected to anymore.
 The [HAProxy 1.6 announcement](http://blog.haproxy.com/2015/10/14/whats-new-in-haproxy-1-6/) shows a nice example, which we're going to use in this demo.